leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Understanding R1-Zero-Like Training: A Critical Perspective
 - Does Reinforcement Learning Really Incentivize Reasoning Capacity in LLMs Beyond the Base Model?
 - RoBERTa: A Robustly Optimized BERT Pretraining Approach
+- DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter